-• The user who is the current step owner of the plan file can complete the associated process task.
-Administrators and process owners can also complete the task from this page, or move it to any step as needed.
+- The user who is the current step owner of the plan file can complete the associated process task.
+Administrators and process owners can also complete the task from this page, or move it to any step as needed. - Users can open the associated plan file from this page.